-There are myriad docus about relatives but none perverse as Sergio Trefaut’s maternal portrait.
+These days, there are myriad docus about relatives — living portals to the past, heroically straddling the intersection of family anecdotes and historical occurrences.
+But none is as perverse as Sergio Trefaut’s maternal portrait “Fleurette.”
 Filmmaker’s mother barely seems to have attended events in her own life, much less participated in broader social movements, even though she was wed to a French fascist and a Portuguese communist.
-Best appreciated in specialized fest or cable docu venues.
+Seen through the eyes of a frustrated son/documentarian whose sole witness pleads selective amnesia, this highly ironic study in dissociation might best be appreciated in specialized fest or cable documentary venues.

 The mirror opposite of Miklos Gimes’ “Mother,” where the indomitable Lucy Gimes assumes total accountability for her actions and their consequences, “Fleurette” showcases a seriously repressed woman who lives in total denial.
 The facts that helmer Trefaut manages to pry from his laconic mater, as he accompanies her on jaunts to her former stomping grounds in France and Portugal in futile efforts to jog her recalcitrant memory, are so bare-bones that they seem incredible.